A warning comes through the walkie-talkie: there are monkeys on the road ahead. Repeat: monkeys on the road ahead.

-I was sitting in the second of two low, mean-looking black coupes escorted front and rear by galloping gray Bentley Bentayga luxury SUVs, a high-speed convoy rolling fast through the South African hillside looking, I imagined, like some corporate mercenaries coming in heavy to stomp a miner's strike.
-As I tried to recall whether, of all the many dangers and potential obstructions I'd heard relayed over car-to-car radio—traffic, gravel, deer, cops, spilled oil, bicyclists, debris, joggers, speed cameras, bright sunlight and blind crests—monkeys had ever made an appearance (they had not) we passed the trio of vervets scampering west into tall grass.
-The group pulled onto a scenic overlook perched just below the clouds, the vantage point so high that the vast acres of mahogany trees covering the distant valley looked like a fuzzing of moss, and waited for the gawkers to arrive.
+I'm sitting in the second of two low, mean black coupes, escorted front and rear by galloping gray Bentley Bentayga luxury SUVs—a high-speed convoy rolling fast through the South African hillside looking, I imagine, like corporate mercenaries coming in heavy to stomp a miner's strike.
+As I try to recall whether, of all the many dangers I've heard relayed over car-to-car radio—gravel, deer, cops, oil, cyclists, debris, joggers, speed cameras, bright sunlight, and once in upstate New York, hippies—monkeys have ever made an appearance (they have not) we pass a trio of vervets scampering west into tall grass.
+The group pulls onto a scenic overlook perched just below the clouds, the vantage point so high the vast acres of mahogany trees below appear as a fuzzing of moss on the distant valley.

-It did not take long.
-Traveling in any type of convoy is conspicuous, and a procession of Bentleys exponentially more so, but including an imposing pair of mystery vehicles, the true contours of which are hidden under false body panels, taped-on wheel arches, illustrated headlights, and artlessly redecorated front fascias invites a direct kind of scrutiny.
-Like a superhero's costume, it's a disguise that demands attention.
+It does not take long.
+Traveling in any type of convoy is conspicuous, a procession of Bentleys more so, but hiding a pair of mystery vehicles under false body panels, taped-on wheel arches, and artlessly redecorated front fascias invites a certain scrutiny.
+Like a superhero's costume, it's the type of disguise that demands attention.

-The first observer, a local man out for a picnic with his family, wandered over.
-He indicated one of the camouflaged two-doors and asked if it was a Tesla.
+The first observer, a local man out for a picnic with his family, wanders over.
+He indicates one of the camouflaged two-doors and asks if it's a Tesla.

-Cameron Patterson, director of full-vehicle engineering, my part-time guide for the next two days, remained upbeat and friendly despite the fact that the car in question was not a Tesla—even though in many ways, some of them purposeful, the undercover car represented the very opposite idea of a motor vehicle than a showy, gull-winged Model X or an all-electric futuremobile like the Model 3.
+Cameron Patterson, Bentley's director of full-vehicle engineering and my part-time guide for the next two days, remains upbeat and friendly despite the fact that the car in question is not a Tesla.
+Even though, in many ways—some of them purposeful—the undercover car represents the very opposite idea of a motor vehicle than a showy, gull-winged Model X, or a minimalist electric futuremobile like the Model 3.

-Another man, tall and soft-spoken, stepped forward and presented his question as a statement: "This car," he said, "is maybe from Great Britain."
+"This car," he says, "is maybe from Great Britain."

 The Vehicle-Development Process: A Short Primer